 \subsection{Effort of Certified Development}

+While SFTs constitute the central contribution of this paper, they are not sufficient on their own to support the applications we target.
+A more comprehensive symbolic framework for automata libraries is necessary.
+Beyond the existing automata library supported by CertiStr \cite{cpp/KanLRS22}, which already includes operations such as SFA product and SFA concatenation, we needed to develop additional \emph{certified} SFA operations from scratch.
+These include $\varepsilon$SFAs, translation from $\varepsilon$SFAs to SFAs, translation from SFAs to Symbolic Deterministic Finite Automata (SDFA), and negation of SFAs.
+Table~\ref{tab:abstract_impl} summarizes the certified development effort that was carried out specifically for this work.

-We discuss the effort of certified SFT development in this subsection.
-Table \ref{tab:abstract_impl} provides an overview.
-The abstract-level development means all formalizations in Section \ref{sec:formalization} and \ref{sec:product-operation}, including SFTs and $\varepsilon$SFAs .
-The implementation-level development means all formalizations in Section \ref{sec_alg_refinement} including the refinement of the product operation.
-The last row corresponds to the effort of the interval formalization.
-The most difficult part is the correctness proof of the product operation at the abstract level (Figure \ref{fig-def-product-correct}).
-Interval formalization complexity dramatic increase in CertiStrR compared to the interval formalization in CertiStr \cite{cpp/KanLRS22} due to the extension of intervals to a list.
+The abstract-level development encompasses all formalizations presented in Section~\ref{sec:abstract-layer}, including SFTs and the additional SFA operations used in this paper's application.
+The implementation-level development covers all formalizations described in Section~\ref{sec_alg_refinement}, including the refinement of the product operation and other SFA operations used in this paper's application.
+The final row of Table~\ref{tab:abstract_impl} corresponds to the effort devoted to interval formalization.
+The most challenging component proved to be the correctness proof of the product operation at the abstract level (Figure~\ref{fig-def-product-correct}).